 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Inequality Tests for Two Proportions in a Repeated Measures Design procedure window by clicking on Proportions, then Repeated Measures Designs, then Tests for Two Proportions in a Repeated Measures Design using Proportions or Tests for Two Proportions in a Repeated Measures Design using Odds Ratios.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example2 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Tests for Two Proportions in a Repeated Measures Design [Odds Ratios] or Tests for Two Proportions in a Repeated Measures Design [Proportions] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Repeated Measures, and then clicking on Tests for Two Proportions in a Repeated Measures Design [Odds Ratios] or Tests for Two Proportions in a Repeated Measures Design [Proportions].
+You may then make the appropriate entries as listed below, or open Example 2 by going to the File menu and choosing Open Example Template.